sklasek/svalflux/flux_updated_figs.md

 <img src="flux_updated_figs_files/figure-gfm/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

-Update this figure legend below\!
 Figure 5.
-Differentially abundant ASVs between sites where methane flux is increasing (non-steady-state) and sites at geochemical steady-state, facetted horizontally on the right by communities from above (A) or below (B) the sulfate-methane transition zone.
-Alpha=0.01, with a Benjamini-Hochberg correction for multiple comparisons.
-Panel (A) shows ASVs colored by Class, with Methanomicrobia and Deltaproteobacteria shown in further detail in panels (B) and (C) and colored by Order and Family, respectively.
+Differentially abundant ASVs between three discrete stages of methane dynamics, either above or below the sulfate-methane transition zone.
+Higher differential abundance values represent stronger associations between an ASV and a particular group.
+In addition to position relative to the SMTZ, vertical panels convey class-level taxonomic annotations for all taxa except ANME (at family level) and SRB (at genus level).
+Bubble sizes represent mean percent abundances within each group.
+Differential abundance was inferred using an alpha of 0.05 and a Benjamini-Hochberg correction for multiple comparisons.

 ### Alpha-diversity (diversity within communities)